NethServer/nethsecurity-docs/dns_dhcp.rst

 **Advanced settings**

+``Force DHCP server start``

+Upon startup, the DHCP server checks if there are other DHCP servers on the network.
+With this option disabled, the DHCP server won't be activated if another one is detected on the network.
+If the force option is enabled, the DHCP server will be started even if there are other DHCP servers within the network.

+``DHCP option``

 It is possible to declare very specific DHCP options, searching for the field to configure (e.g. DNS passed to clients, tftp IP address and so on) and then specifying the value.
 The value can be also a list of values separated by a comma.